henrik-lauritsen-ch/henrik-lauritsen-ch/README.md

 ### Hi there 👋

+Passionate data science analyst and team leader with comprehensive knowledge of designing, implementing and testing complex mathematical model for companies in the financial sector.

+🔭 I’m currently working on ...
+FiniteDifference engine for derivatives pricing under SABR and Avellaneda ... and also interesting AI projects coming up

 <!--
 **henrik-lauritsen-ch/henrik-lauritsen-ch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.